Sophie Caldwell Hamilton

 Sophia Shuell Caldwell Hamilton (born March 22, 1990) is a retired American cross-country ski racer who specialized in sprint disciplines.
 She won two races and achieved a total of 10 podiums in World Cup competition.
 Since 2019, Caldwell has been married to fellow US cross-country teammate Simeon Hamilton.
 On March 22, 2021, aged 31, she announced retirement from competitive skiing.

 Biography

 Early years

-Sophie Caldwell was born in 1990 in the small town of Peru, Vermont, to Lily and Sverre Caldwell.
+Sophie Caldwell was born in 1990 in the small town of Peru, Vermont, to Lilly and Sverre Caldwell.
 Her paternal grandfather John Caldwell, uncle Tim Caldwell and cousin Patrick Caldwell (Tim Caldwell's son) are all Olympic skiers.
 Sophie attended the Stratton Mountain School in Stratton, Vermont, a preparatory high school with specialized skiing programs, where her father Sverre was the Nordic Director.
 She later majored in psychology at Dartmouth College in Hanover, New Hampshire, graduating in 2012.
 During her college years, she participated in the NCAA skiing championships.
 After graduating, she continued skiing professionally and joined the SMS T2 team in Stratton.